 - Ask the learners to organise themselves into groups of between three and five.
 Within the groups, ensure that they all observe gender balance and comprise learners of different abilities.
 All the learners should participate actively in the lesson and all the activities.
-Let them choose a group leader amongst themselves. - Let the learners do Activity 7.5 in the Student's Book page 112 on compound proportional change. - In these groups, let the learners consider three people working at the same rate on a piece of land, the number of these people is then increased to five but the piece of land remains the same. - Discuss with the learners the effect of the increase of the work force in this case.
-They should be able to understand that the increase in the work force means the time taken to complete this work will reduce. - Guide them on how to perform similar problems mathematically in order to get an exact value required. - This activity will promote in learners among other comptences: - 1.
-Communication skill through the numerous group discussions. - 2.
-Cooperation and interpersonal skills through the activities in the Student's Book. - 3.
-Critical thinking and problem solving skills.
+Let them choose a group leader amongst themselves. - Let the learners do Activity 7.5 in the Student's Book on compound proportional change. - In these groups, let the learners consider three people working at the same rate on a piece of land, the number of these people is then increased to five but the piece of land remains the same. - Discuss with the learners the effect of the increase of the work force in this case.
+They should be able to understand that the increase in the work force means the time taken to complete this work will reduce. - Guide them on how to perform similar problems mathematically in order to get an exact value required. - This activity will promote in learners among other comptences: - Communication skill through the numerous group discussions. - Cooperation and interpersonal skills through the activities in the Student's 2.
+Book. - Critical thinking and problem solving skills.

-- After class discussion and through question and answer method, let the learners understand that compound proportions are proportions that involves two or more quantities. - Guide the learners through Example 7.11 and let one student guide the others through Example 7.12 both in the Student's Book pages 112 and 113.
+- After class discussion and through question and answer method, let the learners understand that compound proportions are proportions that involves two or more quantities. - Guide the learners through Example 7.11 and let one student guide the others through Example 7.12 both in the Student's Book.
 Ensure that they are able to tackle most of these problems on their own and with ease.

-Let the learners do Exercise 7.4 in the Student's Book on pages 113 and 114 as class assignment.
+Let the learners do Exercise 7.4 in the Student's Book as class assignment.

-• If three people take 3 days to plough 2 acres, the number of people are not increased but days are increased to 5 days

-So, ratio of acres to days is $\frac{2}{2}$ or 2:3

-• For 5 days, we have $\frac{2}{2} \times 5 = 3.33$ acres
+- If three people take 3 days to plough 2 acres, the number of people are not increased but days are increased to 5 days - So, ratio of acres to days is $\frac{2}{3}$ or 2:3 - For 5 days, we have $\frac{2}{3} \times 5 = 3.33$ acres